stablekernel/aqueduct/source/docs/auth/server.md

 `ManagedAuthDelegate<T>` is a concrete implementation of `AuthDelegate`, providing storage of authorization tokens and clients for an `AuthServer`.
 Storage is accomplished by Aqueduct's ORM. `ManagedAuthDelegate<T>`, by default, is not part of the standard `aqueduct` library.
 To use this class, an application must import `package:aqueduct/managed_auth.dart`.

 The type argument to `ManagedAuthDelegate<T>` represents the application's concept of a 'user' or 'account' - OAuth 2.0 terminology would refer to this type as a *resource owner*.
 A resource owner must be a `ManagedObject<T>` subclass that is specific to your application.
-Its persistent type *must extend* `ManagedAuthenticatable` and the instance type must implement `ManagedAuthResourceOwner<T>`, where `T` is the persistent type.
+Its table definition *must extend* `ManagedAuthenticatable` and the instance type must implement `ManagedAuthResourceOwner<T>`, where `T` is the table definition.
 A basic definition may look like this:

 ```dart
 class User extends ManagedObject<_User>